zowe/docs-site/docs/user-guide/cli-installcli.md

 ### Installing Zowe on a USS system, or O/S without secure credential storage

-Follow the steps in [Configuring Zowe CLI where secure credential storage is not available](../user-guide/cli-configure-cli-on-os-where-scs-unavailable.md) for z/Linux.
+Follow the steps in [Configuring Zowe CLI where secure credential storage is not available](../user-guide/cli-configure-cli-on-os-where-scs-unavailable.md).

 ## Next steps